ENGAGE AF-TIMI 48

 - Complex dose-reduction algorithm (3 criteria: CrCl, weight, P-gp inhibitors) may lead to errors in clinical practice — incorrect dose selection could lead to either stroke (underdosing) or bleeding (overdosing).

-- Best TTR (68.4%) means the warfarin comparator was strongest, which supports edoxaban's noninferiority but also means the absolute benefit over warfarin was smallest — in settings with poor TTR, edoxaban would show larger benefit.
+- The well-managed warfarin comparator (median TTR 68.4%) provided a rigorous test but also means the absolute benefit over warfarin was smallest — in settings with poor TTR, edoxaban would likely show a larger benefit.

 Citation